-One of the central superpowers of DevSecOps is the ability to create automated build pipelines, not just of cloud infrastructure, but your application as well in a continuous, virtuous cycle.
+One of the central superpowers of DevSecOps is the ability to create automated build pipelines, not just for cloud infrastructure, but your application in a continuous, virtuous cycle.

 To achieve this, it is often a requirement to pass the value of one thing into another.
 For instance, you might need the name of an Azure App Service you built in the first task to pass into your application build in the second task.

 We’re incredibly pleased to announce the release of Azure DevOps Outputs in Cloud Maker.
 Azure DevOps Outputs allow you to specify which property value you wish to expose as an output in your Azure DevOps pipeline.

 You can then take that output value and pass it into later tasks to enable you to complete complex infrastructure and application builds.